Fayym7/RockFin/README.md

    pip install -r requirement.txt
    ```

-5. Open a seperate Terminal and start the Redis server:
+5. Open a seperate Terminal and start the Redis server(Make sure Redis is installed in your PC):
    ```bash
    redis-server
    ```